yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/universe.md

 These serve different purposes as described below.

-### YB-TServer Process
+### YB-TServer process

 The **YB-TServer** (aka the *YugaByte DB Tablet Server*) processes are responsible for hosting/serving user data (e.g, tables).
 They deal with all the user queries.

 You can read more [about YB-TServers](../yb-tserver).

-### YB-Master Process
+### YB-Master process

 The **YB-Master** (aka the *YugaByte DB Master Server*) processes are responsible for keeping system metadata, coordinating system-wide operations such as create/alter/drop tables, and initiating maintenance operations such as load-balancing.

 You can read more [about YB-TServers](../yb-tserver).

 Below is an illustration of a simple 4-node YugaByte universe:

 ![4 node cluster](/images/architecture/4_node_cluster.png)

 ## Universe vs Cluster

 A YugaByte DB universe can comprise of one or more clusters.
 Each cluster is a logical group of nodes running YB-TServers that are either performing one of the following replication modes:

-* Synchronous replication
+- Synchronous replication
-* Asynchronous replication
+- Asynchronous replication

 The set of nodes that are performing strong replication are referred to as the **Primary cluster** and other groups are called **Read Replica clusters**.

 Note that:

-* There is always one primary cluster in a universe
+- There is always one primary cluster in a universe
-* There can be zero or more read replica clusters in that universe.
+- There can be zero or more read replica clusters in that universe.

 You can find more information about read replicas [here](../replication/#read-only-replicas).